 Why Do Kitten Eyes Change Color?

-Kittens are born with blue eyes, and they appear this color in the beginning because the irises don't have pigment at this point.
+Kittens are born with blue eyes, and they appear this color in the beginning because the irises don't have pigment yet.
 Pigment cells known as melanocytes develop during the first three months of life, and the more melanocytes there are, the deeper and darker the kitten's eyes will eventually be.
 The final color can range anywhere from light blue to a deep amber, and a cat's ultimate eye color may also be determined by her breed heritage.

 In some cases, a kitten develops eyes that are two distinct colors.
 Both eyes may develop two colors, or each eye may be a different color.
 This color variation, referred to as heterochromia, occurs when there are unequal amounts of melanocytes in the irises, and the full-color change can take months to complete.
 Heterochromia is not considered a medical problem, and cats that have this condition look quite unique.

-Health Issues That Cause Color Changes
+Health Issues That Cause Cat Eye Color Changes

 Once a kitten has developed her true eye color, the color shouldn't change over the course of her life.
 If it does, the change can usually be attributed to some sort of disease or trauma to the tissue which could affect one or both eyes.
 Here are some of the most common causes.